It’s not your fault. Self-blame and domestic abuse.

 - He is happy with another woman in his subsequent relationship

 Seeing your abuser in a seemingly happy subsequent relationship will reinforce feelings that you were to blame for the relationship failure and this thought will hurt.
-The reality is though that it’s either very early days in his new relationship and the abuse hasn’t started yet, or the new relationship is abusive but not obvious to anyone observing from the outside.
+The reality is that it’s either early days in his new relationship and the abuse hasn’t started yet, or the new relationship is abusive but not obvious to anyone observing from the outside.
 Abusive men rarely change their personalities and if they’ve been abusive in one relationship, they are very likely to behave in a similar way in the next.
 Just because it’s not obvious, doesn’t mean abuse isn’t happening.

 - He’s told you so repeatedly everything is your fault you’ve ended up believing this